EFRame: Deeper Reasoning via Exploration-Filter-Replay Reinforcement Learning Framework: Experiments

-\textbf{Evaluation Benchmarks.} Our experiments consist of two parts.
-First, we evaluate the overall performance of the algorithms on four open multimodal math benchmarks: MathVision \cite{wang2024measuring}, MathVista \cite{lu2023mathvista}, MathVerse \cite{zhang2024mathverse}, and We-Math \cite{qiao2024we}.
-These benchmarks cover diverse problem types such as geometry, charts, and tables, spanning multiple subjects and levels of visual reasoning difficulty.
-Second, we conduct a detailed analysis of algorithms on the Geometry3K dataset to examine the algorithmic behaviors.
+\textbf{Evaluation Benchmarks.} First, we evaluate the algorithm on four text-only reasoning benchmarks—AIME'24 \cite{hf_aime2024}, MATH \cite{lightman2023lets}, GSM8K \cite{cobbe2021gsm8k}, and Minerva \cite{lewkowycz2022solving}—which are widely used to assess the problem-solving and reasoning capabilities of large language models (LLMs) across different levels of mathematical difficulty and domain coverage.
+These benchmarks span competition-level problems (AIME'24), advanced mathematics problem sets (MATH), grade-school word problems (GSM8K), and science/mathematics questions from Minerva.
+Second, we evaluate on four open multimodal benchmarks: MathVision~\cite{wang2024measuring}, MathVista~\cite{lu2023mathvista}, MathVerse~\cite{zhang2024mathverse}, and We-Math~\cite{qiao2024we}, which cover diverse problem types such as geometry, charts, and tables, spanning multiple subjects and levels of visual reasoning difficulty.
+Finally, we conduct a detailed analysis of the algorithms on the Geometry3K dataset to examine in-domain performance and perform ablation studies.

-\textbf{Baselines.} We compare our models with a range of advanced multimodal large language models.
-These include GPT-4o \cite{hurst2024gpt} and Claude-3.5-Sonnet \cite{Anthropic2024claude3}, which are state-of-the-art closed-source MLLMs.
-QvQ-Preview-72B[2] and Skywork R1V-32B ~\cite{peng2025skywork} are multimodal large reasoning models specifically designed for R1-like chain-of-thought capabilities.
-At the 7B scale, we compare with MM-Eureka-7B \cite{meng2025mmeureka}, OpenVLThinker-7B \cite{deng2025openvlthinker}, ThinkLite-VL-7B \cite{wang2025sota}, and VLAA-Thinker-Qwen2.5VL-7B \cite{chen2025sft}.
-All of these 7B models are based on Qwen2.5-VL and are enhanced for mathematical reasoning via fine-tuning, reinforcement learning, or iterative self-improvement techniques.
-In addition, we compare the performance of GRPO and DAPO on the Qwen2.5-VL-7B-Instruct model to assess the impact of different strategies under consistent model and training settings.

-\textbf{Implementation details.} Our work is based on EasyR1 and VeRL framework \cite{zheng2025easyr1,sheng2025hybridflow}.
-We initialize all policy models with Qwen2.5-VL-7B-Instruct and conduct experiments on 8 A800 GPUs (40GB).
-Unless otherwise specified, we follow the default EasyR1 settings: maximum response length of 2048, global batch size 128, rollout batch size 512, rollout $G_1$=5, temperature 1.0, and learning rate $10^{-6}$.
-GRPO and our method adopt $\epsilon_{low}=\epsilon_{high}=0.2$ and a binary reward to avoid relative advantage bias (see detail in Appendix~\ref{app:bias}), while DAPO includes $\epsilon_{high}=0.3$ and an additional length-aware linear penalty (up to 0.5) for responses exceeding 1536 tokens.
-For our method, we perform additional rollouts with $G_2=20$, temperature = 1.2; responses with absolute advantage larger than 1 are stored in a replay buffer of size 5120, with experience replay triggered every 5 steps.